LoopKit/loopdocs/docs/loop-3/displays_v3.md

 * **Bolus** - click on this icon to open the [Bolus](../operation/features/bolus.md) tool.

-* **Overrides** - click on this icon to select a saved or custom [Override](../operation/features/workout.md) or to cancel an override if one is active (heat symbol turns dark blue when active)
+* **Overrides** - click on this icon to select a saved or custom [Override](../operation/features/workout.md) or to cancel an override if one is active (heart symbol turns dark blue when active)

 * **Loop Settings** - click on this icon to make changes to any of your [Loop settings](settings.md).